Lot4Fun/oceangraph-guide/docs/limitations.md

    - Missing or undefined MLDs are shown in gray.

 This approach ensures efficient and consistent estimation of mixed layer depth across a wide range of Argo float profiles while maintaining reasonable accuracy for visualization and exploratory analysis.

+**Note:** This density-based definition of MLD does not always correspond to a visually uniform layer in temperature or salinity.
+In some cases, compensating changes in these variables can result in a nearly constant density over a deeper range, potentially leading to an overestimation of the physically mixed layer.
+While this method is widely adopted for its simplicity and consistency, users should be aware that it may not capture sharp vertical gradients in temperature or salinity individually.